request full CV ☛

 2017 water objects – echoes: Louise Boscacci and Toni Warburton, The Cross Art Projects Sydney, 11 March 11 – 8 April.

 2016 Dark Forms, National Gallery of Australia: a curated exhibition by Dr Robert Bell from the Australian Decorative Arts and Design Collection, 13 November 2015 – 12 August 2016.

 2012 Archive Place (Twilight), Hope Gallery, University of Wollongong, AU, 3–10 September 2012.

 2008 Solastalgia is a new word, I hear, in: Australian Ceramics Stories, Dubbo Regional Art Gallery – The Armati Bequest, Western Plains Cultural Centre, Dubbo Australia, 5 April – 18 May 2008.
 Curator (National Group Exhibition): Dr Julia Jones.

-COLLECTIONS: National Gallery of Australia (first 2002); University of New South Wales Art Collection (commission); Newcastle Region Art Gallery NSW; Campbelltown Art Centre NSW; National Art School Sydney; Wollongong University Art Collection; private collections USA, UK, Hong Kong, Singapore, Australia.
+COLLECTIONS: National Gallery of Australia (first 2002); University of New South Wales Art Collection (commission); Newcastle Region Art Gallery NSW; Campbelltown Art Centre NSW; National Art School Sydney; Wollongong University Art Collection; numerous private collections USA, England, Hong Kong, Singapore, Australia.